pedatela/jest-test/README.md

+# RUN
-# To see this project just run this `docker-compose build` and then `docker-compose up`
+  To see this project just run this `docker-compose build` and then `docker-compose up`